arnavkamdar/cse15l-lab-reports/cs-lab-report-3.md

 I learnt about this command from the [same source](https://www.computerhope.com/unix/ugrep.htm) as I did the other commands.

-### Example 1: Using `grep -n` to find the instances of the word "outside" within a single text file.
+### Example 1: Using `grep -i` to find the instances of the word "outside" within a single text file.

 ```
 Input: